-Our paid users are given top priority in our support system, with replies to their support tickets taking precedence.
+Whether you’re just getting started or need assistance with advanced features, our Premium Support team is here to answer you within 1 day on average.
+Our paid users are given top priority in our customer experience system, with replies to their customer experience tickets taking precedence.
 In addition, support reps will offer to log into paid users’ WordPress dashboards and even their hosting control panels, such as cPanel, when required, in order to debug and solve issues.
 This service is not available to free users.

 Have You Tried the Knowledge Base?